JCWasmx86/mesonlsp/README.md

 - GNOME-Builder plugin: `sudo dnf install git vala meson gcc libgee-devel json-glib-devel gtk4-devel gtksourceview5-devel libadwaita-devel libpeas-devel template-glib-devel g++ libsoup3-devel`
 ### Installation
 #### Notes
 On Fedora, you can use the `install.sh` script.
+It will automatically install all dependencies.
+(It will ask you for your root password using `sudo`, but don't execute the script using `sudo`)
 #### Language Server
 ```
 git clone https://github.com/JCWasmx86/Swift-MesonLSP